Akuli/catris/README.md

 - If there is a security bug in the websocket libraries I use (unlikely in rust), it may be impossible to exploit through nginx because nginx parses and validates the structure of each request.
-- This is a common design that many people are familiar with.
+- This seems to be a common design that many people are familiar with.

 ## High-level overview of the rust code